willhowes/CV/README.md

 ## Profile
 [My blog on Medium](https://medium.com/@williameldenhowes)

-I am a full-stack developer with a passion for writing clean and readable code.
-Having recently embarked on the 12-week intensive boot camp with [Makers Academy](https://makers.tech/), I am quickly progressing from an enthusiastic amateur coder to a confident and highly competent software developer.
-I am a friendly and hard-working team player looking for my first role as a junior developer.
-I hope to join a team that is enthusiastic about coding and with whom I can continue to develop my skills.
+Having rekindled my love of coding in the last few years, I recently took a leap of faith by leaving my previous career as a Licenced Conveyancer and embarked on a 12-week bootcamp at [Makers Academy](https://makers.tech/).
+At Makers I have progressed quickly from an enthusiastic amateur coder to a confident and highly competent software developer.
+I write clean and readable code and make valuable contributions to the teams I work with.
+I have demonstrated at Makers and in my previous career to be friendly and hard-working team-player with excellent communication skills.
+I am looking for my first role as a junior developer and I am exited to join a team enthusiasic about coding and with whom I can continue to develop my skills.

+## Skills as a Full Stack Developer
+These are some of the skills I have gained as a devevloper from self-learning and attending Makers Academy.

+##### I can make software
+At Makers I have proved I can make software, from scratch if necessary, using test driven development.
+This can be seen from the projects in my Github Repository which I have built on my own and in teams.

+* An example of a group project I was a part of: ['Angels - a Facebook copy'](https://github.com/Kaymo1990/acebook---CharliesAngels)
+* An example of a solo project: ['Bowling Scorecard](https://github.com/willhowes/bowling-challenge)

+When building projects on my own or in teams, I take a methodical approach to solving problems.
+I do rush into writing code before carrying out any necessary planning and writing relevant tests.
+If bugs are found, I am able to calmly locate the issue by understanding the error messages and using tools such as pausing the code where the issue lies and printing the output of the relevant code statements.

+I understand the importance of havind clean and readable code.
+I make sure I refactor frequently so that another developer will be able to look at my code and understand it quickly.

+##### I'm equipped for long term growth

+I love learning which is one of many reasons why I was so attracted to a career as a developer.

+In week 5 of the course at Makers, having had only a very basic grap of Javascript previously, I was able to become competent in testing in Javascript in just a few days with little guidance from the coaches.
+In the same week, I learned how test drive in Python in a matter of an hours.
+This shows I can learn quickly and effectively by myself.

+##### I help my teams succeed

+Not long ago I had only a very basic understand of agile working.
+Now, this has become almost second nature to me, as we have used agile working tools in our group work at Makers.
+I understand the benefits that tools such as stand-ups, retros and sprints have on improving a team's communicate and focus on goals.

+When I have worked in teams, and particularly when pair programming, I will always communicate what the code I am writing is for.
+This means that other team members can understand the code I have written and easily implement changes where necessary.

+Whilst I beleive I can learn new technologies and programming concepts very quickly, here are come of the languages, frameworks and concepts I have used frequently as a developer: Object Orientated Programming, Test Driven Development, the Model-View-Controller pattern, Domain Modelling, Ruby, Ruby-on-Rails, Rspec, Capybara, Python, Javascript, Jasmine, jQuery, Ajax requests, HTML, CSS, Sinatra, Github, Heroku, Travis CI.

-## Skills
+## Transferable Skills from my previous career

 #### Communication